aedera/dspcall2spmat/README.md

 h5.close()
 ```

-Now the loaded h5 file can be used to construct a sparse matrix from which the methylation levels can be derived in a strand-specific way
+The sparse matrix can be used to derived the methylation levels in a strand-specific manner

 ```python
 profs = []